 Social security contributions

-Social security contributions are paid on salaries and wages.
-In Spain, the minimum monthly base is EUR 858.60 and the maximum is EUR 3,751.20 in 2018.
-The general contribution rates as of January 2018 are 6.35% for employees, depending on the type of contract and 29.90% for employers, plus a variable rate for occupational accidents (e.g. 1% for office work).
+Under the general regime, social security contributions are paid on salaries and wages.
+In Spain, the minimum monthly base is EUR 1,050.00 and the maximum is EUR 4,070.10 in 2019.
+The general contribution rates as of January 2019 are 6.35% for employees, depending on the type of contract, and 29.90% for employers, plus a variable rate for occupational accidents (e.g. 1.5% for office work).

 Certain persons may be exempt from paying social security contributions, provided that the following requirements are met:

-- There is a social security agreement in force between Spain and the person's country of origin that allows this possibility.
+- There is a social security agreement in force between Spain and the person's home country that allows this possibility.

-- The employment relationship with the home country employer is maintained and the person continues to pay social security contributions to his home country social security system.
+- The employment relationship with the home country employer is maintained and the person continues to pay social security contributions to one's home country social security system.

 - The person's stay in Spain is limited to a few years (usually between one to five years, depending on the social security agreement in force between Spain and the home country).

-To qualify for the exemption, nationals of EU countries must obtain a document certifying continuing liability in their country of origin and nationals from other countries must obtain a document certifying coverage by the social security authorities in their home country.
+To qualify for the exemption, nationals of EU countries must obtain a document certifying continuing liability in their home country and nationals from other countries must obtain a document certifying coverage by the social security authorities in their home country.

 In general, self-employed persons under 47 years of age may choose the level of contributions they wish to pay within their income bracket.
-Social security benefits depend upon the social security contributions that are paid.
-The general rate is 29.80% and it is applied on a monthly social security contribution base of between EUR 919.80 and EUR 3,751.20 .
-The rate is 26.50% for self-employed persons who do not wish to cover temporary disability for work.
+Social security benefits depend on the social security contributions paid.
+The general rate is 30%, which is applied on a monthly social security contribution base of between EUR 944.40 and EUR 4,070.10.

-Under specific circumstances for persons 47 years of age, the contribution base cannot be higher than EUR 2,023.50 per month.
-For persons 48 years of age and over, the minimum social security contribution base is increased to EUR 992.10 per month, although, in some cases, it may reach up to EUR 2,023.50 per month (from 1 January 2018).
+Under specific circumstances for persons of 47 years of age, the social security contribution base cannot be higher than EUR 2,077.80 per month.
+For persons 48 years of age and over, the minimum social security contribution base is increased to EUR 1,018.50 per month, although, in some cases, it may reach up to EUR 2,077.80 per month (from 1 January 2019).

 Special rules apply to self-employed persons who have paid social security contributions to other social security regimes for five or more years, before they reach 50 years of age.